-To complete Stirling’s patriotic pilgrimage, you can visit the 67-metre high National Wallace Monument.
+You can visit the 67-metre-high National Wallace Monument to complete Stirling’s patriotic pilgrimage.
 Erected in 1869, it honours Scotland’s national hero, Sir William Wallace, the 14th-century knight who spearheaded Scottish independence at the Battle of Stirling Bridge.

 The breathtaking panoramic views from the top stretch from Ben Lomond and the Trossachs to the west, the Forth Valley and city of Stirling, and the Ochil and Pentland Hills to the East.
-While climbing the 246 step spiral staircase, you’ll pass the Hall of Heroes which shows generations of famous Scots who were inspired by Wallace.
+While climbing the 246-step spiral staircase, you’ll pass the Hall of Heroes, which shows generations of famous Scots whom Wallace inspired.

-The National Wallace Monument is two miles from Stirling Bus Station with regular buses taking around 10-15 minutes to get there.
+The National Wallace Monument is two miles from Stirling Bus Station, with regular buses taking 10-15 minutes.

 More places to visit in Stirling

-One mile further on from the National Wallace Monument, Stirling University is home to the Macroberts Art Centre.
-Throughout the year, the centre hosts over 400 performances including dance, comedy, music, art exhibitions and film.
+One mile from the National Wallace Monument, Stirling University is home to the Macroberts Art Centre.
+The centre hosts over 400 performances throughout the year, including dance, comedy, music, art exhibitions and film.

-Closer to Stirling Station (less than a mile away) is the family-friendly building conservation centre the Engine Shed, ruined Cambuskenneth Abbey and Old Stirling Bridge.
+Closer to Stirling Station (less than a mile away) is the family-friendly building conservation centre, the Engine Shed, the ruined Cambuskenneth Abbey and Old Stirling Bridge.

-Start planning your trip to historic Stirling and find out more about things to do at Visit Stirling.
+Start planning your trip to historic Stirling and learn more about things to do at Stirling: Alive with Scotland.